sandstreamdev/std/README.md

 ##### Questions

-- How to check is a given value is an object?
+- How to check if a given value is an object?

 #### string

-Checks if given value is a string.
+Checks if the given value is a string.

 ##### Type signature